-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

-You can see the areas of the brain that are activated after movement that are not when one is sitting quietly.
+You can see the areas of the brain that are activated after movement that is not when one is sitting quietly.
 As we’ve been mentioning throughout this brain break series, brain breaks allow for the blood to pump and oxygen flow to the brain to increase.
 This leads to higher levels of concentration and productivity in our students.
 It is important as the grown-ups in the room to remember this and encourage our students to partake in short bursts of activity that help them learn how to do this on their own.

 That doesn’t mean it’s impossible, it just means you need to know what is going to work best for your students.
 Below you will find a generalized list with five of the best brain break ideas to try in your classroom.
 Again this is not an all-encompassing list and there are plenty of other brain break ideas out there. this hopefully will be just a good jumping-off point for you as you start actively using brain breaks in your classroom.

 Best Brain Break Ideas

 Brain Break Bingo: This particular activity is something that we designed at Student-Centered World to really help have students in the elementary and middle school levels buy into the concept of brain break activities.
 As they need a brain break, someone will pull a bingo piece from a jar and attach it to the bingo board where it corresponds.

 Coloring Bulletin Boards: These are great for any grade level.
-You will ultimately make copies of a page of an adult coloring book and cover your bulletin board in that photograph.
+You will ultimately make copies of a page of an adult coloring book (ad) and cover your bulletin board in that photograph.
 The students will have the option to go up and color for a few moments when they need to to help regroup and focus.

 A student will hold up a card to his or her forehead that has a term on it and the rest of the students have to try to explain to them what is on that card without using the words that are given.
 If they’re able to guess what the other students are trying to tell them before the time runs out, then they receive a point.

 There are also ways that you can incorporate curriculum when it comes to math reading and other such activities, which helps reinforce what you’re doing in the classroom and give them the opportunity to move around.
 I haven’t yet met one teacher that uses GoNoodle that has anything negative to say about it

 Pictionary: This twist on a classic game is a great way to quickly review material and also get the students up and moving.
 A student will receive a term from their studies and then they have to try to draw it up on the board with the other students tried to guess what it is that they’re drawing.

 Nine out of ten times by the time it gets all the way to the end, the phrase is nowhere close to what the original phrase was; however, it gets the students calm and focused, but they’re having fun at the same time.
 It also brings forward a great lesson about how words could be misconstrued and changed depending on how many times a story is told there are a lot of benefits to playing this game, especially with a younger crowd.

 Again, this is nothing more than 5 of the best brain break ideas to use in your classroom.
 Hopefully, they are helping your wheels turn in thinking about what will work in YOUR classroom.
 Go have fun with it!